PathOfBuildingCommunity/PathOfBuilding/README.md

 [![Feature Requests](https://feathub.com/LocalIdentity/PathOfBuilding?format=svg)](https://feathub.com/LocalIdentity/PathOfBuilding)

 ## Download
-Head over to the [Releases](https://github.com/Openarl/PathOfBuilding/releases) page to download the installer.
+Head over to the [Releases](https://github.com/PathOfBuildingCommunity/PathOfBuilding/releases) page to download the install wizard or portable zip.
-Then head [here](https://github.com/LocalIdentity/PathOfBuilding/wiki/Installing-this-Fork/_edit) to see the install instructions for this fork

 ## Contribute
 You can find instructions on how to contribute code and bug reports [here](CONTRIBUTING.md).